Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: Conclusion

 The HeartSpan metric provides a user-facing signal for longitudinal cardiac health tracking.
 The waveform-based $\lambda_{\max}$ term, while theoretically central to CST, is acknowledged as a research-grade feature at the current validation scale: short-window Lyapunov estimation from PPG waveform morphology is at the lower boundary of data requirements, has not been validated against clinical outcomes in prior literature, and is expected to degrade under unconstrained real-world acquisition conditions.
 For production deployment, a hybrid formula incorporating interval-based Sample Entropy and RMSSD as reliable core features alongside the waveform Lyapunov as a supplementary component is recommended, with weight allocation determined by the outcome of the waveform-versus-interval comparison study identified as priority future work.
 Additional future work includes re-estimation of the normative age--\CSI{} slope on a healthy-only cohort, TinyCSINet training on a larger PPG corpus, and prospective clinical validation.
+Notably, the RWS-PPG dataset~\cite{jokic2026} contains approximately 10{,}000 demographically balanced smartphone PPG samples with chronological age labels, curated explicitly for age regression; this represents an immediately available resource for HeartSpan validation at real-world scale that the present work did not exploit, and is identified as a high-priority next step.
+Similarly, the per-subject age metadata available in the BIDMC dataset (19--90+) could support an age-stratified analysis of cross-modal CSI transfer that remains to be conducted.
 The peripheral state variables $p(t)$ acknowledged in Axiom~\ref{ax:universality} include arterial compliance, which is the physiological basis of pulse transit time~(PTT) based cuffless blood pressure estimation~\cite{ding2017ptt,zhou2023ptt}; extending CST to incorporate pulse wave velocity as a fourth attractor-derived feature represents a natural direction toward integrated cardiohaemodynamic monitoring from a single PPG waveform, building on the existing PTT literature rather than competing with it.
 We anticipate that CST will serve as a theoretical foundation for attractor-based cardiac monitoring extending to any cardiac observable for which Takens' embedding applies, with the waveform-versus-interval feature comparison providing the empirical basis for deployment-ready formula design.